Tag changesets in Mercurial

-Currently tagging specific changesets is supported only in the command line mode in the embedded terminal.
+Currently tagging specific changesets is supported only in the command line mode in the embedded Terminal.
 To launch the Terminal, hover your mouse pointer over in the lower left corner of the IDE, then choose Terminal from the menu.
-After commit, tags appear in the Log tab of the Version Control tool window.
+After commit, tags appear in the Log tab of the Mercurial tool window Alt+9.

 For more information about Mercurial tags, see Mercurial Documentation: Tag.